ecoutu/terraform-stack/migrations/README.md

 ./migrate create move_vpc_to_module
 ```

-This creates a new migration file in `migrations/files/` with the next version number.
+This creates a new migration file in `migrations/` directory with the next version number.
+Each migration is a separate Go file that automatically registers itself.

 ### Apply Migrations